South Dakota Association of Family and Consumer Sciences Records

 Administrative history

-The South Dakota Home Economics Association was established in November 1913.
-Dean Parish of the South Dakota Education Association asked Eva Dawes, the first home economics instructor at the University of South Dakota, to organize the home economics teachers across the state.
-The first meeting was held in Sioux Falls in November of 1913.
-Sixteen teachers attended.
-Eva Dawes was the first president, a position she held for 3 years.
+The South Dakota Home Economics Association was founded in November 1913 when Eva Dawes, the first home economics instructor at the University of South Dakota, was tasked by Dean Parish of the South Dakota Education Association to organize state home economics teachers.
+The inaugural meeting in Sioux Falls was attended by 16 teachers, with Dawes serving as the first president for three years.

 Content and structure elements